andreyonokoy/runBackgroundJob/README.md

 ## What Was Implemented

-Everything was implemented except for the visual dashboard.
+Everything has been implemented except for the visual dashboard, and my code cannot accept specific functions that it should execute.
+I believe that function execution does not provide a stable interface for the client code.

 ## Testing Process